What do startups wish VCs knew?

 Full disclosure – I’m a venture capitalist so I know there are mixed feelings about VCs.
 On the one hand, venture capital is an important piece of the broader startup puzzle.
 Done right, venture capital can be a wonderful, positive force for startups and the innovation economy alike.

-On the other hand venture capital can also, at times
+On the other hand venture capital can also, at times, be really messed up.
+Done wrong, it can be a negative, destructive toxin.

 There’s plenty of advice out there (books, articles, etc.) telling startups how to engage with VCs in the hopes of raising money.
 The world usually sees venture capital from the perspective of empowered givers and hopeful receivers (think ‘Shark Tank’).
 How about looking at things from the opposite perspective?
 What advice do startups have for VCs?
 What do startups wish VCs knew?